A bases and rings "How To" guide.

 A FEW POINTERS ON HOW TO CHOOSE THE RIGHT BASES AND RINGS FOR YOUR SCOPE AND RIFLE.

-Choosing the right rings.
+The right rings.
 One of the most common questions asked to our customer service department is "how do I determine which bases, rings, and rails are appropriate for my rifle?"
 This also applies to scoped shotguns, in some cases.
 The answer is often difficult and a bit complex for several reasons.

 - Several types of bases and rings are offered for Browning rifles, such as 1) integrated, 2) separate bases and rings and 3) Weaver style rings that mount on a rail base, among others.